MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/leaves-deployment.md

 ### Prerequisites
 Before starting, ensure you have the following installed:

+- **Azure Subscription**: Access to an Azure subscription is necessary to deploy resources necessary for this app to work.
+If you don't have one, you can create a [free account](https://azure.microsoft.com/free/).

+- **APC Public Preview Access**: To create an APC Gateway, you must be signed up for the public preview of Azure Programmable Connectivity.
+If you have not already done so, please register using the form available at [APC Public Preview Signup](https://aka.ms/APCpublicpreview).
 - Git
 - Node.js
-- An active Azure subscription
 - Azure CLI installed on your machine
-- .NET SDK installed on your machine
+- .NET SDK 8 installed on your machine

 ## APC Gateway deployment and configuration

 #### Create APC Gateway Instance

+Before you proceed with creating an APC Gateway instance, ensure you have completed all prerequisites outlined in the [prerequisites section](#prerequisites).
+This includes signing up for the APC Public Preview, which is necessary for the APC Gateway to be available in your Azure portal.

-* Follow [this guide](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) or the one on this document to create a gateway, or have one already.
+* Follow the [guide](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.
 * Once you are done creating the gateway, note down the APC Gateway resoruce id endpoint, as explained in this section.

 Deploying an APC Gateway in Azure is a straightforward process that involves the following steps:

-1. In the Azure portal, search for **APC Gateways** and then select **Create**.
+1. **Open Azure Portal**: Navigate to [Azure Portal](https://portal.azure.com/) and log in with your credentials.

+1. **Search for `APC Gateways`** and then select **Create**.
+If the APC Gateway does not appear as an available resource, please revisit the [prerequisites section](#prerequisites) and ensure you have successfully registered for the [APC public preview](https://aka.ms/APCpublicpreview).

    ![Search for APC Gateway](image-18.png)
 2. Select your **Subscription**, **Resource Group**, and **Region**.